 Founded in 2007 with the aim of supporting the advancement of strength and conditioning practical applications, the NSCA Foundation is a non-profit organization committed to providing funding to NSCA members taking part in educational and research endeavors.
-The NSCA Foundation has awarded 174 grants and 499 scholarships, totaling over $2.7 to outstanding individuals within the strength and conditioning community.
+The NSCA Foundation has awarded 184 research grants and 611 scholarships, totaling over $3.3M to outstanding individuals within the strength and conditioning community.

 The NSCA Foundation supports the NSCA’s statement on unity, social justice, and equality of antiracism.
 We condemn the systemic inequality that disproportionately impacts Black Americans in the United States.
 There is no place for it.
 Recent tragedies compel us to want to do more by using our voice, platform, and actions to help create that kind of society that reflects our values.
 We are committed to ensuring the Foundation leadership is represented by a diverse group of individuals and encourage those from minorities, especially those from the black community, to run for board and committee leadership positions.
 We are committed to ensuring quality opportunities for NSCA members.
 We stand with our African American community and all of the diverse members of the NSCA.